opmatrixsoftware/sshd-docker-builder/README.md

 $ kubectl create -f sshd-docker-builder.yaml
 ```

-NOTE:  SSH servers will not work with a keys in a Kubernetes mapped volume file.
+NOTE:  SSH servers will not work with keys in a Kubernetes mapped volume file.
 Therefore, you must use an environment variable (in
 this case SSH_PUB_KEY) to hold the ssh public key.
 The ``entrypoint.sh`` script will then create the ``/root/.ssh/authorized_keys`` file
  with the contents of this environment variable.
 After the file is created the environment variable is removed.
 The kubectl app does not
  have this issue, and .kube/config can be mapped using a Kubernetes "secret" volume file mount.